 "I would've, but your father, my cousin Zeus doesn't really trust titanesses as much as he used to, so the chances that he'd ever believe me weren't really too great unfortunately."
 Leto answered.

 "So wait a minute.
 Through the fact that the king of Atlantis was forced to be Kronos' host, doesn't that technically mean that he's already the king of Atlantis and he already possesses the power of that city?"
-I asked, hoping I wouldn't get the answer I was been afraid of.
+I asked, hoping I wouldn't get the answer I was very afraid of.

 "So before he can fully control Atlantis, he needs to return completely?
 Is that what he's planning?"
 Zoe asked.